CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP3A: 448 (0x1c0) for GCN 1.0/1.1; 372 (0x174) for GCN 1.2
 Syntax: V_FREXP_MANT_F32 VDST, SRC0
 Description: Get mantisa from single FP value SRC0, and store it to VDST.
 Mantisa includes sign of input.
-If SRC0 is infinity then store -NAN to VDST.
+For GCN 1.0, if SRC0 is infinity then store -NAN to VDST.
 Operation:
 ```
 FLOAT SF = ASFLOAT(SRC0)
 if (ABS(SF) == INF)
-    VDST = -NAN
+    VDST = -NAN // GCN 1.0
+    VDST = SF // later
 else if (!ISNAN(SF))
     VDST = FREXP_MANT(SF) * SIGN(SF)
 else